Agoric/documentation/main/zoe/api/zoe.md

   - Note: Only works if the `seat`'s `proposal` has an `OnDemand` `exit` clause.
-    Zoe's offer-safety guarantee applies no matter how a `seat`'s interaction with a contract ends. **tyg: SHould that be "contract instance"?** Under normal circumstances, the participant might be able to call `tryExist()`, or the contract might do something explicitly.
+    Zoe's offer-safety guarantee applies no matter how a `seat`'s interaction with a contract ends. **tyg: SHould that be "contract instance"?** Under normal circumstances, the participant might be able to call `tryExiProoft()`, or the contract might do something explicitly.
 On existing, the contract **tyg todo: Should "contract" be "seat holder" or similar?** gets its current `allocation` and the `seat` can no longer interact with the contract.